fatedier/frp/README.md

 Configure `frps` same as above.

 1. Start `frpc` on machine B with the following config.
-This example is for exposing the SSH service (port 22), and note the `secretKey` field for the preshared key, and that the `remote_port` field is removed here:
+This example is for exposing the SSH service (port 22), and note the `secretKey` field for the preshared key, and that the `remotePort` field is removed here:

   ```toml
   # frpc.toml